bensig/benobi-one-src/content/projects.md

 I joined as the CTO of Sense Chat - a decentralized messaging app built on the EOS blockchain.
 The beta app is live on the [Google Play](https://play.google.com/store/apps/details?id=com.makesense.sensechat&hl=en_GB) and [Apple App Store](https://apps.apple.com/us/app/sense-chat/id1434117290).

 EOS Chat leverages blockchain for accounts, authentication, [encryption](https://medium.com/sensechat/sense-chat-tech-c91295caf632), and allows users to send tokens to one another with no middle man.
 It does not require a phone number to use, therefore it is entirely pseudonymous.
+Tech stack: (react-native)

 {{% /portfolio %}}